davidfowl/TodoApi/README.md

 ## Optional

 ### Using the API standalone
 The Todo REST API can run standalone as well.
-You can run the [TodoApi](TodoApi) project and make requests to various endpoints using the Swagger UI (or a client of your choice):
+You can run the [Todo.Api](Todo.Api) project and make requests to various endpoints using the Swagger UI (or a client of your choice):

 <img width="1200" alt="image" src="https://user-images.githubusercontent.com/95136/204315486-86d25a5f-1164-467a-9891-827343b9f0e8.png">